AlvielD/TFG/README.md

 Special thanks also to Rainui Ly for introducing me on the use of python and github.

-Want to dedicate the cum laude on this project to G.C.
+I want to dedicate the cum laude on this project to G.C.